4 Plants Cup 2020 Registration Closes

 Is there an entry fee?

-There is no entry fee for the 2019 competition.
+There is no entry fee for the 2020 competition.
 You must send a pre-paid shipping envelope with your return address as part of your submission in order to receive your judges pack.
+You must also ship with tracking.

 How many participants are in each category?